rommeldijon/HumanMSK/USER_STORIES.md

 - List shows completion date or status indicator
 - Completed items are read-only
 - User can navigate from a completed item to review content if desired

+## Menu & Navigation

+### User Story 9: Access Menu Options
+**As a** user
+**I want** to access a menu from anywhere in the app
+**So that** I can easily navigate between different sections

+**Acceptance Criteria**
+- Menu is accessible from all primary screens
+- Menu opens with a clear and consistent gesture (e.g., icon or swipe)
+- Menu displays a list of available navigation options
+- Menu closes when a selection is made or dismissed

+---

+### User Story 10: Navigate to Profile
+**As a** user
+**I want** to navigate to my profile from the menu
+**So that** I can view or manage my account information

+**Acceptance Criteria**
+- Profile option is clearly labeled in the menu
+- Selecting Profile navigates the user to the Profile screen
+- User profile information is displayed correctly
+- User can return to the previous screen or Home page from the Profile screen

+---

+### User Story 11: Navigate to Home Page
+**As a** user
+**I want** to return to the Home page using the menu
+**So that** I can quickly access my learning overview

+**Acceptance Criteria**
+- Home option is available in the menu
+- Selecting Home navigates the user to the Home page
+- Navigation occurs without losing user state
+- Menu closes automatically after navigation